bharath272/sds_eccv2014/README.md

  superpixels are present in the region.
 To allow this superpixel representation to be accessible to Caffe, we
- + save the superpixel map as a text file, the first two numbers in which represent the size of the image and the rest of the file contains the superpixel ids of the pixels in scanline order.
+ + save the superpixel map as a text file, the first two numbers in which represent the size of the image and the rest of the file contains the superpixel ids of the pixels in MATLAB's column-major order (i.e, we first store the superpixel ids of the first column, then the second column and so on).
  + stack the representation of each region as a matrix (each column representing a region) and save it as a png image.

  `read_sprep` can read this representation into matlab.